mendix/docs/content/refguide8/offline-first.md

 If a network error occurs while uploading the data (via [step 3 in the upload phase](#stepthree)), the data is kept on the local device and no changes are made on the server.
 Any files uploaded in [step 2](#steptwo) will be uploaded again during the next synchronization.

 If a network error occurs (such as timeout) after uploading the data (via [step 3 in the upload phase](#stepthree)), the data is kept on the local device, but since the server has already started working on the request, it will complete the request.
 The device can not distinguish whether if the server processed the request, so the next syncronization attempt will contain the already-applied changes.
 In this case, the server will behave differently based on Mendix version.
-Below 8.18, the server will re-update the server database.
+Before Mendix 8.18, the server will re-update the server database.
 From Mendix 8.18 and forward, this process is optimized and the server will not apply the same changes, because they have been applied before.

 If a network error occurs during the download phase, no data is updated on the device, so the user can keep working or retry.
 The effects of the upload phase are not rolled back on the server.

 If the synchronization is called from a nanoflow, the error can be handled using nanoflow error handling.
 In other cases (for example, synchronization called from a button or at startup), a message will be displayed to the user that the data could not be synchronized.

-#### 2.4.2 Model- or Data-Related Errors {#othererrors}
+#### 2.5.2 Model- or Data-Related Errors {#othererrors}

 During the synchronization, changed and new objects are committed.
 An object's synchronization might encounter problems due to the following reasons: